 by Judy Katz

 Barbara Bouchey describes her beginnings as humble: and indeed they were.
 She was raised in a low-income housing project in South Troy, New York, known as “The Projects.”
 Barbara’s mother died unexpectedly when she was only eight-years-old.
-Her father was a severe alcoholic who was out most nights, and when he was home, the children walked on eggshells.
+Her father, although he loved his children, was unable to cope with the loss.
+He became a severe alcoholic who was out most nights, and when he was home, the children walked on eggshells.
 This created a challenging environment for Barbara and her three brothers, one with Down syndrome and another with a different, severe form of mental impairment.
-Barbara had no parental supervision, and in fact, became head of the household caring for her brothers at the tender age of eight.
+Barbara had little parental supervision, and in fact, became head of the household caring for her brothers at the tender age of eight.
 They were poor; eviction notices were common, and dinner was often a hot dog or frozen TV dinner.
 The Projects turned the heat off at night, so she was freezing by morning and had to turn the stove burners on to warm the kitchen as she got herself and her brothers ready for school.

 Life brought no walks in the park, vacations, chicken noodle soup when sick, nor anyone attending school functions to root her on – and lots of empty promises.
 By age ten Barbara endured more losses as her father married again, then divorced three months later.
-He then placed her two special needs brothers in institutions, forbidding her to see them.
+To reduce the burden on Barbara and her brother Steve, he placed her two special needs brothers in institutions.
+In his own way, he thought he was doing the best thing for everyone’s well-being.
 Since abandoning her brothers was not an option for Barbara, she chose to stand up for them and see them often – even if punished.
-By age twelve her father realized her steadfastness, and finally agreed to let her see them as long as she never mentioned her brothers in his presence ever again— a promise she kept until age 24 when he died of cancer.
+By age twelve her father realized her steadfastness and finally agreed to let her see them as long as she never mentioned her brothers in his presence ever again— a promise she kept until age 24 when he died of cancer.

 No child should endure such travesties, but Barbara found the silver lining.
 At an early age she took comfort in the belief that adversity builds character.
 It turns out, she was right.
 According to a 2010 multiyear longitudinal study by Dr. Seery and colleagues published in the Journal of Personality and Social Psychology, while for some people childhood adversity can create a lifetime of negative effects, for others it fosters resilience, grit, and advantages for mental health and well-being.
 That seems to be the case with Barbara.